DomagojKorais/car_counting_from_space/README.md

 # car_counting_from_space
-Repo to count cars using satelite images and deep learning
+Repo to count cars using satelite images and deep learning.